Alma-L/ML_Intrusion_Detection/README.md

 - Rinesa Bislimi

 ---
-The Cybersecurity Intrusion Detection Dataset contains network traffic data designed for detecting cyber threats and intrusions.
-It includes various network features such as packet headers, protocol types, and traffic patterns, enabling the training and evaluation of machine learning models for intrusion detection.
+By combining two cybersecurity intrusion datasets from Kaggle, we have created a comprehensive dataset that enhances the detection of cyber threats and attacks.
+The Cybersecurity Intrusion Detection Dataset contains network traffic data with detailed features such as packet headers, protocol types, and traffic patterns.
+This enriched dataset is designed to train and evaluate machine learning models, improving their ability to detect and prevent intrusions effectively.

 ---
 # Data Dictionary and Example Dataset